Back in June, when we were delivering growbags for our veg growing project, we couldn’t help but notice some amazing topiary en route.

 Adept as he is with his hedge trimmer, Tim has also recently invested in some smaller clippers which will facilitate his more intricate designs (as per scary monster above).

 As his notoriety spreads, Tim is now offering his services in the form of a consultation, topiary design and first cut for a bargain price of £250.00 (if you live in the Islington/Highbury/Finsbry Park area of North London) and £75.00.00 for subsequent cuts (September 2012).
-You can contact him at email@example.com All proceeds will go to his sister’s charity HFT Trust and donations to the charity can be made via Just Giving.
+You can contact him on Twitter @HedgecutterMan or at email@example.com.
+All proceeds will go to his sister’s charity HFT Trust and donations to the charity can be made via Just Giving.

 On our travels in June, we also came across an unloved piece of ground desperately in need of a bit of planting to enliven the space.
 Happily, Tim has agreed to create a topiary Gunners (Arsenal for all those non-football fans) Cannon, complete with cannon balls in this small but perfectly formed area.
 The bare-rooted privet has been ordered for an autumn delivery and we’ll be building a red and white (Arsenal colours) picket fence to protect Tim’s creation whilst it’s growing.
 Will keep you updated on how our shooter progresses.